Moths and Butterflies: Relatives, Not Rivals

 Bombycidae

-- The Bombycidae family contains 21 genera and 150 species, most of which are classified under the nominal subfamily Bombycinae.
+The Bombycidae family contains 21 genera and 150 species, most of which are classified under the nominal subfamily Bombycinae.
+The family is notable for containing the much-valued silkworm, Bombyx mori.

-- B. mori has been domesticated after years of continuous research on ways to improve its efficiency and production of silk.
-The resultant, ‘tame’ B. mori has lost the ability to survive in the wild, because it has lost the ability of fly, and it doesn’t recognize the threat its natural predators pose.
+B. mori has been domesticated after years of continuous research on ways to improve its efficiency and production of silk.
+The resultant, 'tame' B. mori has lost the ability to survive in the wild, because it has lost the ability to fly, and it no longer recognizes the threat its natural predators pose.
 It is now not found in the wild.
 However, a wild variant of the B. mori, the B. mandarina, is found in Asia.
-It is speculated that the domesticated B. mori have descended from a batch of B. mandarina captured in ancient times.
+It is speculated that the domesticated B. mori descended from a batch of B. mandarina captured in ancient times.

 Drepanidae